mhtocs/mhtocs/README.md

 - 🛠️ I want to build a highly scalable database & search-engine for machine generated logs

 ### Contact 📫
-- 🙋 Ask me about DSA, Backend Engineering and about any of the languages & tool that I use.
+- 🙋 Ask me about DSA, Backend Engineering or about any of the languages & tool that I use.
 - 📮 Reach me at **mhtocs@gmail.com**

 <!-- - ✏️ I write [here]() sometimes -->